Zasterify/Python-Practice/README.md

 ## Notes

+##### When you are done doing your work, always make sure to merge it with the master.
+I will only push and pull from the master branch.
+You are to make the branch, do your work in the branch, and merge it back when you are ready for me to view.

 ##### Do not use the GitKraken to view this file.
 You have two options to view this file.

 1. Go to your github accounts, enter the `Python Practice` then click on README.md